abhaynayar/juice-shop-mobile/README.md

 ## To-do

-- [ ] Add option to choose server IP and port.
+- [ ] Add option to configure server IP and port.
 - [ ] Replicate "Hidden Score Board" and "Administration Section" by exporting hidden activities.
 - [ ] Use CardView for the list, and follow OWASP Juice Shop design patterns.
 - [ ] Look into Authentication mechanisms for the API.